miratcan/Eleman/README.md

 # How to Contribute?

- I appreciate all kinds of help for this project.
-Please check issues section and
+ I appreciate all kinds of help for this project. and

 ## How to build docker image?